 On admission, an indwelling jugular intravenous catheter was placed using aseptic technique.
 A fasted blood sample showed elevations in GGT (80 IU/l), LDH (542 IU/l), GlDH (21.3 IU/l), creatinine kinase (CK 445 IU/l), adrenocorticotropic hormone (ACTH 51.9ρg/l) and β2 globulins.
 Urinalysis was unremarkable.
 An oral glucose tolerance test (OGTT) was performed to establish small intestinal function, and the results were equivocal.

-Trans-abdominal ultrasound (Vivid 5, 1.6 to 3.6 MHz phased array probe–GE) showed the liver had numerous small choleliths, dilated bile ducts and periportal hyperechogenicity (Figures 1A and 1B).
+Trans-abdominal ultrasound (Vivid 5, 1.6 to 3.6 MHz phased array probe–GE) showed the liver had numerous small choleliths, dilated bile ducts and periportal hyperechogenicity (Figure 1).
 Numerous spherical cavitated lesions approximately 5cm in diameter were evident throughout the examinable liver (Figures 1B and 1C).
 These were highly suggestive of hydatid cysts (Blanton et al., 1998).
 Abdominocentesis yielded normal peritoneal fluid with a total protein of 15g/dl and a nucleated cell count of 0.6×109/l (macrophages and mature lymphocytes).

 After establishing normal clotting function, needle biopsy of the liver was performed using ultrasound guidance following aseptic preparation of the right 14th and 15th intercostal spaces.
 Histopathology analysis showed hepatocyte cytoplasmic swelling (Figure 2A), periportal infiltration of neutrophils, lymphocytes and haemosiderophages (Figure 2B) and moderate fibrosis (Figure 3).
 Bacterial culture was unremarkable.
 These findings were consistent with CAH/cholangitis.
 A guarded prognosis was given.